Magul Maha Viharaya: Ruins and surroundings

 The causeway which is used to approach Magul Maha Vihara is situated across a small reservoir which surrounds the entire temple complex.
 The entire temple complex had covered an extent of around 10,000 acres where ruins of a palace, moonstone, monastery, bo-maluwa, stupas, ponds etc. are found scattered all over.
-These and all the other ruins at Lahugala are all surrounded by the forests of the Lahugala National Park, which is an important habitat for animals such as elephants, sambars, deers, leopards and many endemic birds of Sri Lanka.
+These and all the other ruins at Lahugala are all surrounded by the forests of the Lahugala National Park, which is an important habitat for animals such as elephants, sambars, deer, leopards and many endemic birds of Sri Lanka.